pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

     >>> s = ScopusSearch('FIRSTAUTH ( kitchin  j.r. )', refresh=True)

+Non-subscribers must instantiate the class with `cursor=False`.
+They may only get 5000 results per query, whereas this limit does not exist for subscribers.

 The class' main attribute `results` returns a list of `namedtuples <https://docs.python.org/2/library/collections.html#collections.namedtuple>`_.
 They can be used neatly with `pandas <https://pandas.pydata.org/>`_ to form DataFrames:

 .. code-block:: python